Jelly-Pudding/drone/README.md

 The `DRONE_RPC_SECRET` is the secret created by running the command `openssl rand -hex 16`.
 The server host is the publicly accessible ngrok URL.
 > 6. You will be able to access the Drone server by typing the ngrok URL into your browser.

-# Install a Docker runner on Linux
+# Install a Docker Runner on Linux

 Official documentation for installing the Docker runner on Linux can be found [here](https://docs.drone.io/runner/docker/installation/linux/).